munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="side">

 This braindead encoding does do one thing right: it keeps the line information in a *separate* array instead of interleaving it in the bytecode itself.

-Since line information is only used when a runtime error occurs, we don't want it next to the bytecode, taking up precious space in the CPU cache and causing more cache misses as the interpreter skips past it to get to the real instructions it cares about.
+Since line information is only used when a runtime error occurs, we don't want it between the instructions, taking up precious space in the CPU cache and causing more cache misses as the interpreter skips past it to get to the opcodes and operands it cares about.

 </aside>